koad/io-router/Guide.md

 Legacy browsers do not support the HTML5 `pushState` and `history` features required for normal client side browsing with the `Router`.
 To solve this problem, the `Router` can fall back to using hash fragments in the url.
-Actually, under the hood, `iron-router` uses a package called `iron-location` which handles all of this.
+Actually, under the hood, `koad:io-router` uses a package called `iron-location` which handles all of this.
 It works similarly to the `History.js` project but works seamlessly.